9 Secrets to Get Rid of Herniated and Bulging Disc No One Tells You

 Low back pain.
 If you have it, you really want to find out how you can get rid of it now!
 Today!
 We can certainly understand why.

 Low back pain is the #2 reason people go to the emergency room and the #1 reason for filing disability claims.
-Let’s face it, no matter what the root cause, back pain hurts, it interrupts your life, and it’s easy to become frustrated when it seems like you can’t do anything because your back hurts.
+Let’s face it, no matter what the root cause, whether a diffused disc bulge or sciatica, back pain hurts.
+It interrupts your life, and it’s easy to become frustrated when it seems like you can’t do anything because your back hurts.

 While chronic back pain is usually age-related, it can happen to almost anyone at every age.
-Common causes for back pain include:
+Common causes of back pain include:

 Perhaps one of the most common sources for low back pain comes from a herniated or bulging disc.
 Disc problems cause excruciating pain for most people, with pain so intense that they go immediately to the emergency room.